Charo Henríquez of The New York Times speaks at a Women's Leadership Accelerator event.

 Q: Can I participate if I am a nonbinary person?

-A: We will ask brief screening questions to determine applicants’ eligibility for the events based on their job title and seniority.
-Then, we will send qualified applicants a link to register and pay for the series.
+A: We asked brief screening questions to determine applicants’ eligibility for the events based on their job title and seniority.
+Then, we sent qualified applicants a link to register and pay for the series.

 Q: How does pricing work for this series?